tian102/modern-portfolio-template/DevDocs/SITE_OVERVIEW.md

-# Tian Pretorius - Portfolio Website Overview
+# Modern Portfolio Template - Technical Overview

 ## Overview

-This is a personal portfolio website for Tian Pretorius, a software engineer with 5+ years of experience in automation, systems design, and full-stack development.
-The site serves as both a professional showcase and a platform for sharing technical insights through blog posts and project documentation.
+This is a customizable portfolio template designed to help developers, designers, and other professionals create beautiful online portfolios.
+Built with vanilla HTML, CSS, and JavaScript, it provides a robust foundation for showcasing work, sharing insights through blog posts, and presenting professional accomplishments.

-The website represents Tian's journey from traditional computer engineering into diverse technical domains, including food fortification systems, computer vision research, and modern web development.
-It's built as a demonstration of his engineering philosophy: creating reliable, maintainable systems that solve real-world problems.
+The template emphasizes simplicity, performance, and customization flexibility.
+It demonstrates how to create sophisticated functionality using fundamental web technologies, making it accessible to developers of all skill levels while providing advanced features for power users.

 ## Core Purpose